ankur-gupta/async/docs/index.md

 freely available online.
 However, all of these tutorials have the same didactic style – *they present the material in chronological order using outdated terminology*.

-This didactic style makes it *unreasonbly* difficult to learn async Python programming.
+This didactic style makes it *unreasonably* difficult to learn async Python programming.
 I found the tutorials on async programming for other programming languages to be more informative than the ones for Python.
-This made me realize that async programming in Python is actually quite straightforward if it is taught in a different way.
-That's what led me to write this *self-study* course on *Asynchronous Python Programming*.
+This made me realize that async programming in Python could be made quite straightforward only if it was taught in a different way.
+That's what led me to design this *self-study* course on *Asynchronous Python Programming*.

 ## Course Requirements
 * Proficiency in Python syntax